ajpfahnl/deraining-models/README.md

 This repo is intended to allow images to be run on various SOTAs quickly and easily on a local development environment.
 This is a crude DIY implementation and has only been tested on MacOS.
 Each deraining model has its own conda environment, and the specifics of each can be found in [conda-envs](conda-envs).

-Note: These models were configured to run on CPU only.
+You can run all models in Google Colab with the [RunModels.ipynb](./RunModels.ipynb) notebook.
+Make sure to change the working directory to wherever you've decided to place this repo in your Google Drive.

-__Exception__: SPANet is set up so that the model runs on Google Colab.
+__Exception__: SPANet is set up so that the model runs only on Google Colab.

 ## Requirements
 This assumes